 We then went on to the Dunedin Botanic Garden (DBG), the entrance of which is at the center of the steep, sloping lower garden.

 The colorful Mediterranean, xeric, and succulent plants are welcoming bursts of color among the terraced rocks.
-After lunch in the cafe, we met with the knowledgeable Barbara McConnell, a former international intern at Longwood Gardens, who now oversees operations at DBG.
+After lunch in the cafe, we met with the knowledgeable Barbara Wheeler, a former international intern at Longwood Gardens, who now oversees operations at DBG.
 She was joined by Alan Matchett, Director of DBG, and Tom Myers, Botanical Services Officer.

 We then walked up the hill to the upper garden, through the geographical collections which included plants from South Africa, Mexico, and North America.
 Also in the upper garden was an aviary, which houses many birds, one of which is the colorful golden pheasant.